catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  | user_id                              | <USER_ID>                                                  |
  +--------------------------------------+------------------------------------------------------------+

+|
+|

 Allocate a Floating IP
 ======================

-In order to connect to our instance, we will need to allocate a floating IP to the instance.
-We will use the id of public-net (found previously via ``openstack network list``) and request a new floating IP.
+In order to connect to the instance, first allocate a Floating IP.
+Use the ID of "public-net" (obtained previously with ``openstack network list``) to request a new Floating IP.

 .. code-block:: bash